Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Conclusions

 Robustness has a context-sensitive nature.
 Its assessment should follow a structured approach that considers the system's intended use, the data available and the model architecture that would best fit the goal.
 The analysis of each of these contextual drivers narrows down the perturbations the system should be robust against and enables the selection of appropriate tests, evaluation and mitigation metrics.
 Shifts in contextual assumptions can lead to substantial differences in the assessment process.
 Since only harmonised standards confer presumption of conformity under the AI Act, this variability must be accounted for in their ongoing development.
 The current approach aims to design standards applicable to various types of AI systems across sectors.
 However, some requirements, such as robustness, are highly context-sensitive and horizontal standardisation may result in high-level directions that are operationally meaningless, leaving too much space for interpretation that could cause superficial compliance.

-Standards could be designed with a multi-layered approach that establishes high-level principles, but then points to specific methodologies in each domain.
+Standards could follow a multi-layered approach that establishes high-level principles and points to domain-specific methodologies.
 To ensure robustness, a perturbation taxonomy is needed and it should be mapped into the system's lifecycle, guiding providers in the selection of the perturbations to test, evaluation methods and benchmarks.
 These should be listed in a repository designed for temporal adaptability to prevent technological obsolescence.
 The repository should also enable providers to share experiences and suggest new methods.
 Such contributions, while only informative, could complement recommended practices and inform future updates.
 In this way, robustness can be treated as a context-sensitive requirement, assessed through precise yet evolving standards that ensure compliance with the AI Act.